Jarnomer/gnl/README.md

 }
 ```

-In `bonus`, multiple file descriptors must be supported which introduces some minor changes to `gnl` functions.

-Project `passes` many of the 42 `testers`, including Franzinette `strict`, although timeout has to be modified.
+## ♻️ Resources

+[franzinette](https://github.com/xicodomingues/francinette) amazing unit test framework for libft and other 42 projects.

+## 4️⃣2️⃣ Footer

-For other information, please refer the main page.
+For my other 42 project and general information, please refer the [landing page](https://github.com/Jarnomer/Hive42).

+I have also created error handling [unit testers](https://github.com/Jarnomer/Hive42) for `pipex`, `so_long` and `cub3d`.

 ### Cheers and good luck! 🥳